-Our school uses a cross-curricular approach to teaching and learning.
-This means that skills, knowledge and understanding across a range of subjects are brought together around a theme.
+Our school teaches different subjects discretely but we encourage our pupils to make links across different areas of learning and, where appropriate, skills, knowledge and understanding across a range of subjects are brought together around a theme.
 Within this theme, children are able to practise and apply their reading, maths and English skills in other subject areas.

-Our curriculum is underpinned by our school values of: friendship, honesty, perseverance, resilience, respect, teamwork and tolerance and the themes of community, environment and challenge.
+Our curriculum is underpinned by our school values of: honesty, kindness, perseverance, resilience, respect and teamwork and the themes of community, environment and challenge.
 More information about these themes can be found in the document below.

-Our ‘Medium Term Plans’ show each year group’s half termly or termly areas of learning.
-These detail the theme or focus for the term and how the units of work for the different curriculum subjects and areas of learning will be brought together to explore the theme.
+Our subject specific ‘Medium Term Plans’ show each year group’s half termly or termly areas of learning, key objectives and vocabulary.
 Writing and maths opportunities are created across the curriculum and learning is further enhanced with class trips, visitors to school or through our 'Buddy' activity afternoons.

 Specialist teachers and instructors support music, physical education and Forest School.
 Our subject leaders are given training and opportunities to keep developing their own subject knowledge, skills and understanding so they can support curriculum development and their colleagues throughout the school.

 Themed weeks, whole school activities and opportunities within and outside school all enrich and develop the children’s learning.
 After school clubs and events extend these opportunities further.
 The school is well resourced in terms of learning materials, books and technology.